cams2b/percival/README.md

 ## Pretrained Models
-The pretrained Percival models were trained on over 400,000 CT volumes paired with radiology reports from more than 50,000 Penn Medicine BioBank (PMBB) participants.
+The pretrained Percival model were trained on over 400,000 CT volumes paired with radiology reports from more than 50,000 PMBB participants.
 These models cover multiple anatomical regions and imaging protocols.

 | Model                   | Download Link                                      | Base Architecture            | Reference                                      |
 |-------------------------|----------------------------------------------------|------------------------------|------------------------------------------------|